harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-status-code.md

 ## Fault examples

 ### Common and pod-specific tunables
-Refer the [common attributes](../../common-tunables-for-all-faults) and [Pod specific tunable](./common-tunables-for-pod-faults) to tune the common tunables for all fault and pod specific tunables.
+Refer to the [common attributes](../../common-tunables-for-all-faults) and [pod-specific tunables](./common-tunables-for-pod-faults) to tune the common tunables for all fault and pod specific tunables.

 ### Target service port